Braided Systems: a Unified Treatment of Algebraic Structures with Several Operations: A braided interpretation of bialgebras and Hopf modules

 \section{A braided interpretation of bialgebras and Hopf modules}

-In this section we present a rank~$2$ braided system of UAAs~$\BBialg(H)$ which encodes the \textit{bialgebra} structure on~$H$, in the same sense that the braiding~$\sigma_{Ass}$ encodes the UAA structure (cf. Table~\ref{tab:BrVsStr}).
-This braided system is a particular case of the one constructed for crossed products in Proposition~\ref{thm:smash}.
-In~$\BBialg(H)$, the invertibility property (trivially false for~$\sigma_{Ass}$) becomes algebraically significant: for the braiding component $\sigma_{1,2}$, it is equivalent to the existence of an \textit{antipode}.
-We further identify braided $\BBialg(H)$-modules as \textit{Hopf modules} over~$H$, and show the braided homology theory for~$\BBialg(H)$ to include \textit{Gerstenhaber-Schack bialgebra homology} and \textit{Panaite-{\c{S}}tefan Hopf module homology}.
+This section explores a rank~$2$ braided system~$\BBialg(H)$ encoding the \emph{bialgebra} structure on~$H$, in the same sense that $\sigma_{Ass}$ encodes the UAA structure (Table~\ref{tab:BrVsStr}).
+It is a particular case of the system constructed for crossed products in Proposition~\ref{thm:smash}.
+In~$\BBialg(H)$, the invertibility of the braiding component $\sigma_{1,2}$ is algebraically significant: it is equivalent to the existence of an \emph{antipode}.
+We identify braided $\BBialg(H)$-modules as \emph{Hopf modules} over~$H$, and show that the braided homology theory for~$\BBialg(H)$ includes \emph{Gerstenhaber--Schack bialgebra homology} and \emph{Panaite--{\c{S}}tefan Hopf module homology}.